Youssef647-gif/riscv-rv32i-processor/README.md

 1. **Single-Cycle Processor**
 2. **Multi-Cycle Processor**

-Both implementations were designed and verified as part of my projects to explore **processor architecture trade-offs** in **performance, hardware cost, and control complexity**.
+These two RISC-V processor implementations were developed and tested to analyze architectural trade-offs in terms of performance, hardware resource utilization, and control logic complexity.

 ---